stephenfrancis/pricesearcher-asmt/README.md

 # PriceSearcher Assessment App

+## Installation and Execution

+1. `npm install`
+2. Run locally: `npm run start`
+3. Test locally: `npm run test`

+## Explanation and Progress

+I have used React to build this application, Jest for testing, and UI library based on Google's Material Design to nicely styled components.

+I used the browser's fetch API to get the data from the server, wrapped in the 'Search.tsx' component which manages the pagination, taking advantage of the data API's pagination functionality.
+The `pages_loaded` state property triggers re-rendering when a new data page is loaded.

+I then used a module called "react-infinite-scroller" to detect window scroll events past the extent of currently displayed data and to trigger fetches of subsequent blocks of data.

+I used the Material Design GridList to lay out the results, and a toggleable Dialog within the 'Product.tsx' component to render a more detailed view of each product.
+I experimented with a module called "react-simple-charts" to try to display price history graphically, but that caused issues that I did not have time to diagnose.

+Finally, I wrote component tests in jest.
+I ran into issues trying to mock around the data API and again I did not have time to rectify.

 ## Introduction:
 At Pricesearcher we have a database of 1.1bn products with more than 90bn prices associated with them.
 The website is how we communicate that data to the world and build a great